 - May 2023 (Class of 2025) 5 seats

-- The website will be updated regularly to keep CAPSA applicants informed as to the reservation status of the potentially held seats.
+- The website will be updated regularly to keep CASPA applicants informed as to the reservation status of the potentially held seats.

 - Initial academic decisions are made by reviewing the CASPA application, including GRE scores and overall and prerequisite GPAs.
 Further decisions will be made with the results of the CASPer assessment, which measures non-cognitive skills and relational characteristics that are essential for success in the program and practice.

 - Additional factors in the decision-making process include letters of recommendation, exposure to and grasp of the physician assistant profession, robust writing and relational skills, ability to articulate personal statements, leadership experience, previous campus engagement/involvement.
-Final decisions will be made following an on-campus interview.
+Final decisions will be made following virtual group and individual interviews.

 - The CASPer has an initial cost of $25, and $12 per score distribution.